 Screens can be a great calming activity, particularly after a hot, exhausting day.
 There are some great mindfulness apps with calming meditation.
 Find some good YouTube videos that are fun and relaxing.

 Some of the games actually promote problem-solving, team building and creativity.
-So it is not dreadful that he wants to be a screen.
-Go and sit with him whilst he plays so you can see what all the fuss is about and use the language so you can talk about it together.
-During this time, teach him the perils of the internet and how to keep safe.
-Unless you have these conversations and spend time with him, he may put himself into vulnerable scenarios.
+So it is not dreadful that your child wants to be a screen.
+Go and sit together whilst they play so you can see what all the fuss is about and use the language so you can talk about it together.
+During this time, teach your child the perils of the internet and how to keep safe.
+Unless you have these conversations and spend time together, your child may find themselves in vulnerable scenarios.

-The time he spends on a screen should be limited.
-Agree beforehand when he should come off so that it isn’t a battle.
-Ask him how long he thinks he should be on it.
-And then he’s more likely to stick to the agreement!
-Use a kitchen timer or a sand timer so he can clearly see time remaining.
+The time your child spends on a screen should be limited.
+Agree beforehand when they should come off so that it isn’t a battle.
+Ask how long is reasonable.
+And then they’re more likely to stick to the agreement!
+Use a kitchen timer or a sand timer so they can clearly see time remaining.
+However remember that online gaming is a situation where your child feels relaxed, confident and successful so it’s highly desirable for them.

 Have the next thing to do really motivating so there’s an incentive to finish.
 Don’t forget to use the planner.

 Be a good role-model and come off your phone too.
-If he sees you glued to Facebook he wont react kindly if you’re nagging him to get off his Xbox.
+If your child sees you glued to Facebook they wont react kindly if you’re nagging them to get off a screen.

 5. Have some quiet time